Senator-Steve/no-show-appointments/README.md

 # no-show-appointments
-An Udacity dataset describing which evaluates the reasons why patients do not show up for their appointments
+This project was carried out using a dataset provided by Udacity.
+It is a project which evaluates the reasons why patients do not show up for their appointments